Think before you Zinc!

 Who is at risk?

 In Western society moderate to severe zinc deficiency is restricted to certain groups.
-These include the elderly who have a reduced ability to absorb zinc, vegetarians who are not diligent on zinc intake, alcoholics who excrete a lot of zinc via the kidneys, and athletes and body builders who loose more zinc through sweat and have an increased demand to their exercise regimes.
+These include the elderly who have a reduced ability to absorb zinc, vegetarians who are not diligent on zinc intake, alcoholics who excrete a lot of zinc via the kidneys, and athletes and body builders who may lose more zinc through sweat and have an increased demand to their exercise regimes

 However, most of us at some time or other experience stress, fatigue, overwork and may not eat, or may not have time to eat, a proper balanced diet.
 It is at these times that we all run the risk of becoming zinc deficient.
 As zinc is involved in over 300 enzyme reactions in the body, the symptoms of zinc deficiency are very diverse.

 One of the first areas to suffer from zinc deficiency is our immune system.
 Zinc contributes to normal immune function via the thymus glands production of thymulin which in return promotes T cell and T4 helper cell production.
 For this reason, zinc can be beneficial for anyone with compromised immunity.
 It is also the reason a large percentage of the population decide to take zinc lozenges and zinc supplements of all kind coming into the winter to help offset the common cold and the flu.

 There are many skin conditions that people may be afflicted with such as acne, psoriasis and dermatitis.
 Zinc plays a role in maintaining normal skin such as maintaining its elastin and collagen supply.
 This can help wound healing.
 It has a triple role in the case of acne as: